plamen33/BlogCsharpProject/README.md

 **BlogCsharpProject**

-This is a Csharp project
+This project was written in C# using ASP.NET

 Functionalities:
 >1/ Posts create edit delete details